cstclair252/projectml/README.md

 You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
 This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

+This project will use the ability of kubernetes to run the program in a containerized fashion.
+This will also make it easy to scale as needed.

 ### Project Tasks

 Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 In this project you will: